VirtoCommerce/vc-docs/platform/user-guide/docs/subscription/overview.md

 [![Download](media/latest_release.png)](https://github.com/VirtoCommerce/vc-module-subscription/releases)

-This functionality can be enabled at the customer's request.
-In this case, the subscriptions will be displayed:
+When [enabled](enabling-subscriptions.md), the subscriptions will be displayed:

 * [In the Subscriptions module.](overview.md#view-subscriptions-in-subscriptions-module)
 * [In the Order module.](overview.md#view-subscriptions-in-order-module)